Maggie-XShen/smc-in-a-box/README.md

 If registrypath option is not provided, the program will read the experiments information and registered clients information from server/cmd/registry.json

 ## Output Party
-To run a single output party instance, go to the folder outputparty/cmd and run command
+To run a single output party instance, go to the folder outputparty/cmd and run command "go build" to compile the program, then at the same folder run command
 ```
 ./cmd -confpath="path_to_output_party_config_file" -exppath="path_to_experiments_file"
 ```